Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-disk/README.md

                         cache expires, in minutes.
 Default: 15 -c, --critical CRIT   CRIT threshold for the remaining life of a disk, as a Nagios range in days.
 Default: 30:
+  --ignore IGNORE       Skip disks.
+Any item matching this Python regex will
+                        be ignored.
+Can be specified multiple times.
+Example:
+                        `(?i)linuxfabrik` for a case-insensitive match.
+The
+                        regex is anchored at the start of the string (Python `re.match`) and is matched against the node name, the disk pool, the serial number and the slot, so prefix with `.*` to match anywhere.
   --insecure            This option explicitly allows insecure SSL
                         connections.
   --no-insecure         Verify the TLS certificate against the system trust